kurkurzz/kurkurzz/README.md

 ### Hi there, I'm Hafiz 👋

 ## I'm a Student at University of Malaya.
-- 📃 I’m currently studying Artificial Intelligence for my degree
+- 📃 I’m currently studying Artificial Intelligence for my degree.
+- 🎇 My CGPA is 3.98.
-- 🌱 I’m currently learning flutter as side project
+- 🌱 I’m currently learning flutter to fill up my sem break.
-- 🚀 2020 Goals: Develop a mobile application and make money from it
+- 🚀 2020 Goals: Mastering Flutter and Firebase.
-- 👾 Pro at CS:GO, Rainbow Six Siege, Rocket League, Valorant and many more!
+- 👾 I play CS:GO, Rainbow Six Siege, Rocket League, Valorant and many more!

 ### Connect with me: